ibm-cloud-docs/Registry/ts_index.md

     ```
     {: pre}

-6. When at least one Container Image Security Enforcement pod is running, run the following command:
+6. When at least one Container Image Security Enforcement pod is running, update `MutatingWebhookConfiguration` by running the following command:

     ```
     kubectl edit MutatingWebhookConfiguration image-admission-config